inigolabs/workshops/apollo-gateway-fed-2-demo/README.md

 brew install inigo_cli
 ```

-or to make sure you have the latest:
+or if already installed, upgrade to at minimum >=0.28.1:

 ```
 brew upgrade inigo_cli